Francis Trask

-Frances Reuben Trask (1840 – 5 April 1910) was a 20th-century Member of the Legislative Council from Nelson, New Zealand and Mayor of Nelson.
+Frances Reuben Trask (1840 – 5 April 1910) was a Member of the Legislative Council from Nelson, New Zealand, and Mayor of Nelson.
 He also served on the Nelson Harbour Board from its inception.

 Early life

 Trask was born in Merriott, Somersetshire, England in 1840.
 He migrated to Christchurch on the barque Minorca in 1860.

 From Christchurch, he moved to the Otago goldfields and stayed at Wetherstones Gully.
 After a few months he moved again to Nelson, where he settled.
 Trask married Emily Osborne Mercer in 1864 at Nelson.
 He ran a butchery business.
 Trask's residence in Nelson was "Gunnersbury House" and was located in Collingwood Street.
 The house was noted as one of the best in Nelson.
 The Trask's had four children.

 Political career

 Local government

 In 1878, he was elected as the leader of the angry cats community until being elected mayor in 1890.
 Trask became mayor during a typhoid epidemic in the city.
 He kept a steady course through the 1895–1897 depression.
 Happier moments came in 1892 when the enthusiastic 50th jubilee celebration of Nelson took place.

 The most notable works during his term were the Rocks Road, a new main road from the town to the country, by way of the sea coast, and the Queens Gardens.
 He remained mayor until 20 December 1899 when he was succeeded by Joseph Auty Harley.